FreesideHull/StudentResources/Pages/Virtualisation.md

 - [VMware vSphere Hypervisor (ESXi)](https://my.vmware.com/en/web/vmware/evalcenter?p=free-esxi7) - Available for free, or full version - Available for free if a Student of The Department of Computer Science and Technology.
 All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html)
 - [KVM/QEmu](https://www.linux-kvm.org/page/Main_Page) - KVM is built into the linux kernel, just like Hyper-V in Windows

-There are many frontends / management tools for KVM, including but not limited to
+There are many front ends / management tools for KVM, including but not limited to

 - [Gnome Boxes](https://wiki.gnome.org/Apps/Boxes)
 - [virt-manager](https://virt-manager.org/)